 Back up the database and library

-You should back up your database amd library (file attachments) frequently to insure against data loss.
+You should back up your database and library (file attachments) frequently to insure against data loss.

 Microsoft recommends backing up a SQL Server database to an internal fixed drive.
 The operation may fail—possibly without any warning—if you select a compressed, network-mapped, or external volume.
 Make sure that a backup that's saved to the selected device can be restored.

-Do not add files to the server's \Data\ folder or its subfolders.
+Do not add files to the server's \Data folder or its subfolders.
 Unrecognized files may interfere with proper operation or may be deleted without warning.
 If the folder has been moved, the actual name may not be \Data but perhaps \PLM-Data, \PDXpert, or something else.